iitsldev/web-app-iit/README.md

 # Installation Steps

-Make sure to download Node.js to your development environment
+Make sure to download Node.js to your development environment.
+Migrated to NextJs 12

 ## Using npm